stefan-gg/course-app/README.md

 # course-app
 Note: This is still a work in progress.

-I am planning to add: comments, discounts, and implementation with some payment methods...
+I am planning to add: UUDI field to Course, comments, discounts, and implementation with some payment methods...

 # Applications contain 3 types of users: **User**, **Author**, and **Admin**.